What is a Candidate?

 A campaign check must be drawn on the campaign account payable to the Supervisor of Elections for the qualifying fee.

-Special District Candidates are not required to file DS DE9, appointment of campaign treasurer and designation of campaign depository or open a campaign account unless you collect contributions or spend money for anything other than the filing fee or petition signature verification fee.
-(Section 99.061 F. S.)
+Special District Candidates are not required to file DS DE 9, appointment of campaign treasurer and designation of campaign depository or open a campaign account unless you collect contributions or spend money for anything other than the filing fee or petition signature verification fee (Section 99.061, F. S.).

-Is there an alternative method to qualify as a candidate?
+Is there an Alternative Method to Qualify as a Candidate?

-Candidates who have filed the Appointment of Campaign Treasurer and Designation of Campaign Depository (Form DS-DE 9) and Statement of Candidate (Form DS-DE 84) may obtain petition forms at: (http://election.dos.state.fl.us/forms/pdf/DSDE104.pdf).
+Pursuant to 99.095, Florida Statutes, a person seeking to qualify for nomination to any office may qualify to have their name placed on the ballot by means of the petitioning process.
+Candidates who have filed the Appointment of Campaign Treasurer and Designation of Campaign Depository (Form DS-DE 9) and Statement of Candidate (Form DS-DE 84) may obtain petition forms at: Candidate Petition Form.
 Pursuant to 99.095 (2)(b), Florida Statutes, petition forms are to be reproduced by the candidate.
-Petition forms must be properly completed and signed by 1% of the eligible, registered voters within Gilchrist County as of the last general election.
-The petition requirement for Gilchrist County can be found listed here (http://election.dos.state.fl.us/candidate/pdf/ip_countyOffice.pdf).
+Petition forms must be properly completed and signed by 1% of the eligible, registered voters within Gilchrist County as of the last General Election.

-If my qualifying papers are filed with an error or omission, will I be considered disqualified?
+If my Qualifying Papers are Filed with an Error or Omission, will I be Considered Disqualified?

-Is it possible to run for a different office after becoming a candidate?
+Is it Possible to run for a Different Office after becoming a Candidate?

-- Yes, under 106.021(1)(a), Florida Statutes, you may change your mind and run for a different office after becoming a candidate, providing that you do the following:
+Yes, under 106.021(1)(a), Florida Statutes, you may change your mind and run for a different office after becoming a candidate, providing that you do the following:

 - File a new Appointment of Campaign Treasurer and Designation of Campaign Depository, designating the new office;